iluwatar/java-design-patterns/README.md

 **Q: What is the difference between Proxy and Decorator patterns?**

 The difference is the intent of the patterns.
 While Proxy controls access to the object Decorator is used to add responsibilities to the object.

+# How to contribute

+For a new pattern to be added you need to do the following steps:
+1. Fork the repository.
+2. Implement the code changes in your fork.
+Remember to add sufficient comments documenting the implementation.
+3. Create a simple class diagram from your example code.
+I've used [GenMyModel](https://www.genmymodel.com/) and its "Export as JPEG" feature.
+4. Add description of the pattern in README.md and link to the class diagram.
+5. Create a pull request.